If like me, you love shooting film, whether slide film, negative film or black & white, you may have been looking into getting yourself a film camera.

 A relic of the late 1990’s it offers a sharp 35mm F2.8 lens, excellent metering and accurate autofocus, all in a highly-pocketable, weather-sealed package.
 Sounds pretty appealing I must say.

 Sadly, the days of purchasing one these for bargain prices are long gone.
 What may have set you back $40 in 2013 will likely cost you 5x that much today, for a plastic camera that’s now 7-years-more degraded.
+Yet it’s still a great compact and small film camera to have if you are able to purchase one.

 I actually found it much more ergonomically satisfying to shoot that the previous cameras.
 It has a large shutter button, that locks focus with a half press.